pablosanjose/Quantica.jl/docs/src/tutorial/hamiltonians.md

 The objects to be combined must satisfy some conditions:

 - They must have the same Bravais vectors (modulo reorderings), which will be then inherited by the combined object.
+- Their embedding dimension must be the same
 - They must have the same position type (the `T` in `AbstractHamiltonian{T}` and `Lattice{T}`)
-- They must have no repeated sublattice names among them (unless the combined object is non-parametric)